reuelk/pipeline/readme.md

 * Validate FCPXML documents with the DTD.

 ## Documentation
-The framework documentation is included in the `Documentation` folder as HTML files.
+The latest framework documentation is viewable at [reuelk.github.io/pipeline](https://reuelk.github.io/pipeline) and is also included in the project's `docs` folder as HTML files.

 ## Adding the Framework to a Project
 To add the framework to your Xcode project: